adap/flower/doc/source/example-walkthrough-pytorch-mnist.rst

         return (num_test_samples, test_loss, correct / num_test_samples)

-Observe that these functions basically encapsulate regular training and test loops and provide :code:`fit` and :code:`evaluate` with final statistics for each round.
+Observe that these functions encapsulate regular training and test loops and provide :code:`fit` and :code:`evaluate` with final statistics for each round.
-You could substitute them with your own train and test loops, and also change the network architecture and the entire example would still work flawlessly.
+You could substitute them with your custom train and test loops and change the network architecture, and the entire example would still work flawlessly.
 As a matter of fact, why not try and modify the code to an example of your liking?

 Give It a Try
 -------------
-Looking through the quickstart code description above will have given a good understanding on how *clients* and *servers* work in Flower, how to run a simple experiment and the internals of a client wrapper.
+Looking through the quickstart code description above will have given a good understanding of how *clients* and *servers* work in Flower, how to run a simple experiment, and the internals of a client wrapper.
-Here are a few things you could try on your own and want get more experience with Flower:
+Here are a few things you could try on your own and get more experience with Flower:

 - Try and change :code:`PytorchMNISTClient` so it can accept different architectures.
 - Modify the :code:`train` function so that it accepts different optimizers
-- Modify the :code:`test` function so that it proves not only the top-1 (regular accuracy), but also the top-5 accuracy?
+- Modify the :code:`test` function so that it proves not only the top-1 (regular accuracy) but also the top-5 accuracy?
 - Go larger!
 Try to adapt the code to larger images and datasets.
 Why not try training on ImageNet with a ResNet-50?

 You are ready now.
 Enjoy learning in a federated way!